MelonKony/millmint/content/factbook/society/state/military.md

 {{<details "Rifles Service Structure">}}
 ##### Rifle Regiments
 Rifles regiments consist of 1,000 men, and can be assembled into larger divisional units.
 Regiment numbers are administrative only and so can change, and regiments are identified with inherited names with honours instead.
 Rifles are mechanised with armoured cars.
 Policy is to have a standing army 50,000 strong, but the 26th-50th Rifles regiments are activated as they are combat-ready, and so the 50th and 49th are often deactivated between training.

+All Rifles are trained as both marine infantry and air assault regiments, and are

 ###### 1st-25th Rifles Regiments
 {{<hint>}}